grok.org.uk:/#

 from the directory containing the spooled packages.

-Incidently, this program is also required for Sun's patchdiag tool to work properly, too.
+Incidentally, this program is also required for Sun's patchdiag tool to function correctly.

 Using ldd(1) from the SUNWtoo package is ideal for troubleshooting in this situation.